-Based on soon to be published research generated from VDC's 2011 Data Acquisition Solutions Market Intelligence Program in which VDC surveyed almost 600 end users, OEMs and other stakeholders involved in using, purchasing and/or specifying data acquisition solutions (i.e. data loggers, paperless recorders, Compact PCI plug-in analog I/O boards, etc) accuracy remained the #1 most often cited hardware product selection criteria (rated #1 in 2008 VDC Research).
-VDC asked survey respondents to select their top 5 most important factors (out of 24) they considered before investing in a data acquisition solutions.
+Based on soon to be published research generated from VDC's 2011 Data Acquisition Solutions Market Intelligence Program in which VDC surveyed almost 600 end users, OEMs and other stakeholders involved in using, purchasing and/or specifying data acquisition solutions (i.e. data loggers, paperless recorders, Compact PCI plug-in analog I/O boards, etc) price was the #1 most often cited vendor selection criteria among hardware users.

-However the remaining top 10 product factors respondents selected varied by hardware platform such as external chassis & modules vs. plug-in analog I/O boards.
-In fact, the top 10 technical requirement selections even varied among respondents of the eight different vertical markets under study as users in different market segments possess some unique requirements and/or perspectives on what is deemed most important to them.
+However the remaining top 10 supplier criteria respondents selected varied by hardware platform such as external chassis & modules vs. plug-in analog I/O boards.
+In fact, the top 10 commercial requirement selections even varied among respondents of the eight different vertical markets under study as users in different market segments possess some unique requirements and/or perspectives on what is deemed most important to them.

-VDC provided new analysis in the 2011 research asking software respondents to rate their top 5 most important factors when considering their product selection.
-Among software respondents the most important factor was the compatibility with their operating system.
-Accuracy was rated the 3rd most important factor and was preceded by ease of use.
-Users may associate accuracy as being an issue more relevant to hardware and thus place less emphasis upon it when considering data acquisition software.
+VDC provided new analysis in the 2011 research asking software respondents to rate their top 5 most important factors when considering their vendor selection.
+Among software respondents the most important factor was receiving strong application support.
+Price was rated the 2nd most important factor among software respondents.

 Clearly cost containment is a critical factor which users consider before investing in a data acquisition solution and suppliers need to make every effort to strip out as much unnecessary costs as possible from their data acquisition solution.